arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 The `Arduino Renesas Core` has a built-in library that lets you use the UART communication, the `Serial` library, right out of the box.
 Let's walk through an example sketch demonstrating some of the module's capabilities.

-The example sketch below showcases how to configure UART, read incoming data, and transmit data with the Portenta C33 board, which are common tasks for serial communication.
+The example sketch below showcases how to configure the UART interface, read incoming data, and transmit data with the Portenta C33 board, which are common tasks for serial communication.

 ```arduino
 /**